 Let the onions cook until they start to brown.
 I usually give them a pinch of salt at this point too.

 Add the onions and garlic to a blender along with the roasted tomatoes and a single chipotle in adobo.
 Combine well.

 I like this soup best when the heat is mild.
 A single chipotle will give you just a whisper of heat in the final product, but of course you can always amp it up by adding more chipotles.

-Try to get your hands on some stock that you trust.
-I’m using some vegetable stock for this batch, but chicken stock works really well too.
+If possible, try to get your hands on some stock that you trust.
+I'm using some homemade vegetable stock for this batch, but chicken stock works really well too.

 Before adding the broth we'll sweat the veggies for a few minutes to get 'em started.

 1 large potato

 Let these saute in some oil for a few minutes and give 'em a pinch of salt.
 And keep in mind that you've got leeway on the veggies; feel free to add in anything else that you're craving.